bd-j/prospector/doc/quickstart.rst

     print(model)

-In principle we could also add noise models for the spectral and photometric data, but we'll make the default assumption of iid Gaussian noise for the moment.
+In principle we could also add noise models for the spectral and photometric data, but we'll make the default assumption of independent Gaussian noise for the moment.

 .. code:: python